 - It should be clear at a parent meeting that you are fundraising as a team, and this must also be clear to the people supporting any fundraiser. - You may only use the EVMHA as the organization for the fundraiser if the proceeds go to the whole organization.
 The specific team and the purpose of fundraising should be clear. - When fundraising, teams must remember they are representing the EVMHA.
-They should behave according to the EVMHA Codes of Conduct. - Only quality items should be considered when choosing fundraising items. - No donations (business or personal) shall be sought at the team level without permission from the EVMHA executive. - Once a team has determined that it would like to raise money, a written request must be submitted to the EVMHA executive for approval before the start of any activities. (the request should include information on the fundraiser, anticipated income, and intended expenses). - All fundraising activities require a Special Events Sanction, which is available from the BC Hockey Website. - Possible fundraising events could include: - o Bottle Drive - o Hot Dog Sale - o Car Wash
+They should behave according to the EVMHA Codes of Conduct. - Only quality items should be considered when choosing fundraising items.

+- No donations (business or personal) shall be sought at the team level without permission from the EVMHA executive.

+- Once a team has determined that it would like to raise money, a written request must be submitted to the EVMHA executive for approval before the start of any activities. (the request should include information on the fundraiser, anticipated income, and intended expenses).

-11.2.
+- All fundraising activities require a Special Events Sanction, which is available from the BC Hockey Website.

+- Possible fundraising events could include:

+- o Bottle Drive

+- o Hot Dog Sale

+- o Car Wash

+10.2.
 Home Tournaments

-- Every season, each division will host a home tournament. - The EVMHA ice coordinator will provide team managers with a date for their home tournament. - o See Section 13, Ice Coordinator Policies, for more information. - Tournaments must be managed in a fiscally responsible manner. - The tournament fees for attending teams should be set at a level that matches the anticipated expenses of the tournament as outlined by a tournament budget worksheet provided by the EVMHA. - This ensures that the income generated from team fees is sufficient to cover the costs of hosting the tournament, including venue rental, equipment, officials, and other related expenses and that the EVMHA and its teams are not profiting at the expense of other associations. - Each hosting team is required to pay the association a flat fee of \$500 to cover the tournament's administrative, in addition to any funds over the team income limit. - Income Limit:
+- Every season, each division will host a home tournament. - The EVMHA ice coordinator will provide team managers with a date for their home tournament. - See Section 12, Ice Coordinator Policies for more information. - Tournaments must be managed in a fiscally responsible manner. - The tournament fees for attending teams should be set at a level that matches the anticipated expenses of the tournament as outlined by a tournament budget worksheet provided by the EVMHA. - This ensures that the income generated from team fees is sufficient to cover the costs of hosting the tournament, including venue rental, equipment, officials, and other related expenses and that the EVMHA and its teams are not profiting at the expense of other associations. - Each hosting team is required to pay the association a flat fee of \$750 to cover the tournament's administrative, in addition to any funds over the team's tournament income limit. - Tournament Income Limit: - Each hosting team can keep a maximum tournament income of \$2000 from the tournament.
+Any income exceeding \$2000 must be returned to the association to cover operational costs. - Community donations are available for tournament raffle tables. - Every season, the EVMHA Fundraiser contacts local businesses for donations.
+The donations are divided equally among teams hosting tournaments and can be used for your raffle table or other tournament expenses. - The EVMHA can advance each tournament \$400.00 to buy raffle table items if necessary.
+Contact the EVMHA Fundraising Coordinator for more information. - The EVMHA allows teams to accept donations from parents or guardians who wish to contribute to a specific home tournament.
+However, any private donations must benefit the entire tournament, not just one specific team. - Tournament income will be split evenly between the hosting teams and can be used in the following ways:

-- Each hosting team can make a maximum income of \$2000 from the tournament.
-Any income exceeding \$2000 must be returned to the association to cover operational costs. - Community donations are available for tournament raffle tables.
-The EVMHA will advance each tournament \$400.00 to buy raffle table items if necessary. - o Contact the EVMHA fundraising coordinator for more information. - Tournament income will be split evenly between the hosting teams and can be used in the following ways: - Host a year-end party - o For extra ice sessions (ice rental, ref fees). - o To purchase bench staff year-end gifts. - o To purchase player year-end gifts. - o For team bonding activities. - This can include team activities while away at tournaments or at home (swimming, gym rental etc.). - This may require a Special Sanction. - o Costs associated with going to Provincials. - Teams planning to fundraise money for provincials must use their tournament income in their provincial fundraising budget. - See 11.5 Provincial Team Fundraising Policy. - o Refunds for team expenses (i.e., tournament fees) - Parents cannot be refunded more money than what they have spent. - Refunds are allowed up to a maximum of \$100.00 per player.
+- Host a year-end party - For extra ice sessions (ice rental, ref fees). - To purchase bench staff year-end gifts. - To purchase player year-end gifts. - For team bonding activities. - This can include team activities while away at tournaments or at home (swimming, gym rental etc.). - This may require a Special Sanction. - Costs associated with going to Provincials. - Teams planning to fundraise money for provincials must use their tournament income in their provincial fundraising budget. - See 10.5 Provincial Teams Fundraising Policy - Refunds for team expenses (i.e., tournament fees) - Parents cannot be refunded more money than what they have spent. - Refunds are allowed up to a maximum of \$100.00 per player.